Overview: LSU Genomics Core

 – Warning: v1.7 is

 Advance Reservations, made through the Biosci-Booked (Genomics) instrument reservation system, are required for use of the ABI Veriti thermal cycler.jpg.
 This instrument performs standard PCR, including temperature gradients with 6 individualized sub-blocks, and it is protected from brief power outages by an APC backup power supply.
-Normally, all other standard thermocyclers in the Genomics Facility are reserved solely for use by the Facility or members of the Batzer lab; however, you may request permission to use the other standard thermocyclers if you can plead extenuating circumstances.
+Normally, all other standard thermocyclers in the Genomics Core are reserved solely for use by the Core or members of the Batzer lab; however, you may request permission to use the other standard thermocyclers if you can plead extenuating circumstances.

 The Qubit-4.0 (jpg) can quantify DNA, RNA, & proteins.
 In addition, with the Qubit RNA IQ assay, the Qubit 4.0 distinguishes intact from degraded RNA by using two unique dyes: one binds to large, intact RNA; the other binds to small, degraded RNA.